Photic/CIC-VirtualWhiteBoard/README.md

     - [Note on roles](#note-on-roles)

 ## Completed Backend
   - Sam and Bertha wants to use the virtual whiteboard, to do this they must first login with the team given login
   - Sam wants to create a new piece of text to put onto the virtual board so that he can write a motivational text, he wants it to be as long as a tweet
   - Sam wants to delete a post he's created, the youtube video was not as fun as he remembered it
   - Bertha's lunch has been stolen from the fridge and would like to put an anonymous post up that tells the thief off
+  - Sam would like to become a moderator for the virtual board to make sure that bad stuff is not posted, when he is a moderator he can delete all posts
+  - Sam would like to add Jennifer as a new user of the whiteboard and give her a login

 ## Completed Frontend
   - Sam and Bertha wants to use the virtual whiteboard, to do this they must first login with the team given login
   - Sam and Bertha are sick and tired of random people deleting their posts, they want their own logins and to only be able to delete their own posts
   - Sam wants to create a new piece of text to put onto the virtual board so that he can write a motivational text, he wants it to be as long as a tweet

+# Technologies Used

+I chose Angular because it is a framework I am familiar with, more so then React, though I do regret not going with Flutter since it is the one I know best of the 3.
+Thought I was afraid that since it only JUST became web stable, that there would still be some issues.

+I chose nodejs/express because I think it is an easy to use backend service, and I just love how JavaScript just doesn't give a F*** about syntax.
+That being said, I would have liked to create the server using Typescript instead, just took the easy way out.

+## Server
+Used:
+  - "bcrypt": "^5.0.1",
+  - "dotenv": "^8.2.0",
+  - "express": "^4.17.1",
+  - "jsonwebtoken": "^8.5.1",
+  - "log4js": "^6.3.0",
+  - "sqlite": "^4.0.19",
+  - "sqlite3": "^5.0.2"

+Also Installed:
+  - "archiver": "^5.0.0",
+  - "moment": "^2.27.0",
+  - "moment-timezone": "^0.5.31",
+  - "socket.io": "^2.3.0",
+  - "socketio-jwt": "^4.6.2",
+  - "multer": "^1.4.2",

+## Client
+Dep Used:
+  - "@angular/animations": "~11.2.4",
+  - "@angular/cdk": "^11.2.3",
+  - "@angular/common": "~11.2.4",
+  - "@angular/compiler": "~11.2.4",
+  - "@angular/core": "~11.2.4",
+  - "@angular/forms": "~11.2.4",
+  - "@angular/material": "^11.2.3",
+  - "@angular/platform-browser": "~11.2.4",
+  - "@angular/platform-browser-dynamic": "~11.2.4",
+  - "@angular/router": "~11.2.4",
+  - "@auth0/angular-jwt": "^5.0.2",
+  - "angular-gridster2": "^11.1.3",
+  - "rxjs": "~6.6.0",
+  - "tslib": "^2.0.0",
+  - "zone.js": "~0.11.3"

+Dep also installed:
+  - "moment": "^2.29.1",

+Dev Used:
+  - "@angular-devkit/build-angular": "~0.1102.3",
+  - "@angular/cli": "~11.2.3",
+  - "@angular/compiler-cli": "~11.2.4",
+  - "@types/jasmine": "~3.6.0",
+  - "@types/node": "^12.11.1",
+  - "codelyzer": "^6.0.0",
+  - "jasmine-core": "~3.6.0",
+  - "jasmine-spec-reporter": "~5.0.0",
+  - "karma": "~6.1.0",
+  - "karma-chrome-launcher": "~3.1.0",
+  - "karma-coverage": "~2.0.3",
+  - "karma-jasmine": "~4.0.0",
+  - "karma-jasmine-html-reporter": "^1.5.0",
+  - "protractor": "~7.0.0",
+  - "ts-node": "~8.3.0",
+  - "tslint": "~6.1.0",
+  - "typescript": "~4.1.5"

 # Init node_modules
 This is a project created with Angular / Angular Materials, nodejs / Express.
 So the project requires the latest version of nodejs install on the local machine or docker.